lualparedes/lualparedes/README.md

 Articles on web development and life as a developer

 [**▶️  YouTube**](https://youtube.com/@lualdev)
-Check out my YouTube channel for informative web development tutorials, coding vlogs and more
+Check out my YouTube channel for informative web development tutorials, code vlogs and more

 [**🐦 Twitter**](https://twitter.com/lualdev)
 Stay updated with my latest thoughts and projects on Twitter